lua-atmos/f-streams/README.md

 - A stream can be iterated over using Lua's generic [for][lua-for] loop.
 - A stream can represent infinite lazy lists.

-The next example prints the first three odd numbers multiplied by `2`:
+The following example prints the first three odd numbers multiplied by `2`:

 ```
 S.from(1)                                       -- 1, 2, 3, ...